dwnhgyl/LegendaryRL/World Reference Files/items&&equipment.md

 A +0 pair of guantlets gives a small parry bonus and a 10% bonus to armor apply chance, but give a penalty to accuracy.
 As enhancement bonus increases, gauntlets grant a bonus to armor.

     "Gloves lined with steel are heavy and awkward, but the ability to catch a swung blade unharmed is invaluable while fighting."

+## **Shoes**

+**Armored Boots**
+Enc=2

+A +0 pair of Armored Boots grants a 10% bonus to armor apply chance, but gives a penalty to sprint speed.
+As enhancement bonus increases, armored boots grant a bonus to armor.

+    "Steel plates between leather hide makes these boots heavy.
+Footwork is hard, and running is harder, but when the blade strikes your calf only to bounce off with a resounding "twang", it will all be worth it."